Superformula/flutter_test-2023/README.md

 4. [get_it](https://pub.dev/packages/get_it)/[get_it_mixins](https://pub.dev/packages/get_it_mixin)
 5. [Mobx](https://pub.dev/packages/mobx)

-We ask this because this challenge values value consistency and efficiency over ingenuity.
+We ask this because this challenge values consistency and efficiency over ingenuity.
 Using commonly used libraries ensures that we can review your code in a timely manner and allows us to provide better feedback.

 ## Coding Values